 - Long-term capital growth: National property values have increased significantly over the past decade, and the current outlook suggests that they will continue to rise.
 While a negatively geared property does mean making a short-term loss, the investor can offset the losses by benefiting from the long-term capital gain of selling the property once its value increases.

 Investment property deductions include expenses such as interest payments, maintenance costs, insurance and property depreciation.
 Both capital works and plant and equipment deductions are included in property depreciation.
-You can find out more information on available plant and equipment deductions here.
+Find out more information on available plant and equipment deductions.

 Tax depreciation deductions can change a previously positively geared property to be negatively geared without incurring a further loss as depreciation is a non-cash deduction.
 Below is a simplified example to show how this works: